SCIInstitute/ShapeWorks/docs/cloud/swcc.md

 7. OptimizedParticles
 8. Landmarks
 9. Constraints
+10. CachedAnalysisGroup
-10. CachedAnalysisModePCA
+11. CachedAnalysisModePCA
-11. CachedAnalysisMode
+12. CachedAnalysisMode
-12. CachedAnalysis
+13. CachedAnalysis

 Each of these classes has the following methods: